0xAX/asm/CONTRIBUTING.md

 ## Review and approval process

-After you submitted your PR, wait for the review.
+After you submit your PR, wait for the review.
 The project maintainers will evaluate your changes and provide feedback either using [suggested changes](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/incorporating-feedback-in-your-pull-request) or pull request comments.
 Address the review suggestions and comments as soon as you can.
 If your PR looks good, the maintainers approve and merge it.

 ## Contributors